-Upon completion of this offering, we will become subject to the Sarbanes-Oxley Act of 2002.
-Section 404 of the Sarbanes-Oxley Act, or Section 404, will require that we include a report from management on the effectiveness of our internal control over financial reporting in our annual report on Form 20-F beginning with our annual report for the fiscal year ending December 31, 2012.
-In addition, beginning at the same time, our independent registered public accounting firm must report on the effectiveness of our internal control over financial reporting.
-If we fail to remedy the material weakness identified above, our management and our independent registered public accounting firm may conclude that our internal control over financial reporting is not effective.
+Upon completion of this offering, we are subject to the Sarbanes-Oxley Act of 2002.
+Section 404 of the Sarbanes-Oxley Act, or Section 404, requires that we include a report from management on the effectiveness of our internal control over financial reporting in our annual report on Form 20-F beginning with our annual report for the fiscal year ending December 31, 2012.
+In addition, beginning at the same time, our independent registered public accounting firm must report on the effectiveness of our internal control over financial reporting is not effective.
 This could adversely impact the market price of our ADSs due to a loss of investor confidence in the reliability of our reporting processes.
 We will need to incur costs and use management and other resources in order to comply with Section 404.